Your heart beats 100,000 times a day, 35 million times a year. During an average lifetime, the human heart will beat more than three billion times.

-Your heart beats 101,000 times a day.
-During your lifetime it will beat about three billion times and pump about 800 million pints of blood or about one million barrels -that’s enough to fill more than 3 super tankers.
+The adult heart pumps five quarts of blood each minute throughout the body – adding up to approximately 2,000 gallons of blood each day.
+During your lifetime, it will pump about 800 million pints of blood or about one million barrels – that’s enough to fill more than three super tankers.

 Blood takes about 20 seconds to circulate throughout the entire vascular system.